jaouadballat/nextmedia/README.md

 https://github.com/jaouadballat/nextmedia.git

-Install all dependencies that we need for the project (axios, moment, vue-router, vue-awesome-swiper)
+Install all dependencies that you need for this project (axios, moment, vue-router, vue-awesome-swiper)

 Finally in your command line run : yarn serve